leojbeck/lammps_pre_post_processing/README.md

 # lammps_pre_post_processing
 Pre and post processing scripts for running LAMMPS simulations through slurm.
-Scripts are divided into subdirectories.
+Scripts are divided into subdirectories based on usage.
 Most are focused specifically on Hybrid Organic Inorganic Perovskites (HOIPs).

 ## structure_editors
  *contains scripts that directly create or edit MD input files.*